This was written by AI

 3# etc.

-Each model took a few minutes to download, but then they were stored locally in a Docker volume.
-No more API costs.
-No more rate limits.
-Complete control.
+Each model took a few minutes to download and was stored locally in a Docker volume.

 1. AUTOMATIC1111: The most popular Stable Diffusion WebUI